New College of Interdisciplinary Arts and Sciences policies

 Complete session withdrawal information

-Since a complete session withdrawal from the university can be a difficult decision and could result in serious academic and financial consequences, undergraduate students are required to connect with their academic advisor to facilitate the withdrawal process.
+Because a complete session withdrawal from the university can be a difficult decision and could result in serious academic and financial consequences, undergraduate students are required to connect with their academic advisor to facilitate the withdrawal process.

 1. Review the Academic Calendar for complete session withdrawal and tuition refund deadlines.

-2. Log into My ASU.
+2. Log in to My ASU.

-3. Under the My Classes section, select Registration, followed by Drop/Withdrawal.
+3. Under the My Classes section, select Registration followed by Drop/Withdrawal.

 4. Indicate all the classes and sessions for the withdrawal, answer the required questions, and select "Submit Withdrawal Request."